asebi-a01/study/README.md

 # Purpose
-This was created to memo frequently used commands for work and private use.
+notes, frequently used commands for work and private use.